0x4447-office/0x4447_webpage_documentation/docs/README.md

 <products-list />

-This is the official Documentation page for 0x4447, LLC.
-On this site you'll fin the documentation for all of our products that we have on the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=80edcebf-11fb-4c36-a3f4-49eb40b518a3).
+This is the official Documentation page for 0x4447, LLC products.
+On this site you'll find the documentation for all of our products that we have on the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=80edcebf-11fb-4c36-a3f4-49eb40b518a3).

 ## Core Idea of Our Products